-- Pastoral care is overseen by Liz Edwards, one of our Leadership Team, along with many others in the church.
+- Pastoral care is overseen by Liz Edwards, one of our Leadership Team.
 Please let us know if you would like a member of the Pastoral Team to visit you. - From time to time, the church runs courses including the well known 'Alpha' course.
 These are open to all and they complement the regular teaching programme of the church, which is organised by our Ministers.

-You don't have to go to church to be a Christian any more than you have to go to a doctor when you are ill.
+• You don't have to go to church to be a Christian any more than you have to go to a doctor when you are ill.
 However, common spiritual sense suggest to all of us that going to church and taking part in the life of God's people is somehow the right thing for a Christian to do.